keithrozario/protecting-workloads-workshop/docs/workshop/perimeter-layer/remediate.md

 4. Click on the WAF Web ACL Name to select the existing Web ACL.
 Once the detail pane is loaded on the left of your screen, you will see three tabs: Requests, Rules, and Logging.
 Toggle to Rules:

 ![WAF ACL Rules](./images/waf-acl-rules.png)
 Validate that you are able to see a pre-existing rule, configured to block requests, and that your Web ACL is associated with an Application load balancer resource.
-You can drill down further into the properties of the existing rule, by clicking on the rule name.
-You should see 2 entries into the associated IP address list for the loopback/localhost IP addresses (127.0.0.0/8, ::1/128).
+You can drill down further into the properties of the existing rule, by selecting the rule name and clicking **Edit**.
+This rule references IP sets for the loopback/localhost IP addresses (127.0.0.0/8, ::1/128).

 !!! info "Viewing and Logging Requests"
     _In the Requests tab, you can view a <a href="https://docs.aws.amazon.com/waf/latest/developerguide/web-acl-testing.html#web-acl-testing-view-sample" target="_blank">sample of the requests</a> that have been inspected by the WAF.
 For each sampled request, you can view detailed data about the request, such as the originating IP address and the headers included in the request.
 You also can view which rule the request matched, and whether the rule is configured to allow or block requests.
 You can refer to the sampled requests throughout this exercise to monitor activity and look for suspicious activity.
 Although not used in this workshop, in the Logging tab, <a href="https://docs.aws.amazon.com/waf/latest/developerguide/logging.html" target="_blank">you can enable full logging</a> to get detailed information about traffic that is analyzed by your web ACL._